IPS-Eye-White

 Introduction

-The Doctrine of Eternal Security also known as Once Saved Always Saved (OSAS) is very dangerous yet is commonly taught in the modern church.
+The very dangerous Doctrine of Eternal Security also known as Once Saved Always Saved is commonly taught in the modern church.
 OSAS teaches that at the moment a person makes a once and for all decision to "accept" Christ as Savior He pays for all of their sins: past, present, and future.
 They remain saved irrespective of how they conduct their lives thereafter, how much they backslide, or even if they actually disown Christ.

 Note: OSAS is closely related to the Calvinist doctrine of Perseverance of the Saints inasmuch as both views have the final result of eternal security in common i.e. a person cannot lose his salvation.
 However, they take dissimilar paths to get there.